 There are tons of excellent options under $200 USD worth looking at instead of the Motorola Moto Buds-S ANC.
 If you’re dead set on not breaking that $150 USD mark, the Samsung Galaxy Buds 2 routinely runs for less than that, bringing great ANC, excellent software support, and very good sound.
 It also offers a much more secure fit.

-Similarly, the Sennheiser CX Plus True Wireless brings excellent sound and offers decent noise cancelling.
+Similarly, the Sennheiser CX Plus True Wireless brings excellent sound and offers decent noise canceling.
 It also supports aptX and AAC, so there’s a little something for everyone.
 At $179 USD, it’s a little steeper than the Moto Buds, but the ANC-less Sennheiser CX True Wireless is otherwise identical and runs for $50 USD less.

 Frequently asked questions about the Motorola Moto Buds-S ANC